We’re all about changing lives…

 Open Hearth’s Family Savings Partner Program (FSP) provides a dollar-for-dollar match (up to $1,000) towards the purchase of a home!

-Participants must commit to making monthly deposits of at least $40 at one of Open Hearth’s banking institution partners for a minimum of six months before they qualify for match money.
+Participants must commit to making monthly deposits of at least $40 at one of Open Hearth’s banking institution partners for a minimum of three months before they qualify for match money.
 Funds must be used within one year of beginning the program and are provided directly to the seller of the house.
 Open Hearth does not assist in the selection or financing of homes.

 - Participant must be a resident of Chester or Montgomery County

 - Participant must have earned income